 How to ensure mutual understanding in a negotiation

-By Bradley Chowles March 29, 2021 | 3 min read
+By Bradley Chowles March 29, 2021 | 5 min read

 There’s an old Buddhist story involving a group of blind men who encounter an elephant on their travels.
 Each attempts to describe the creature to the others based on their sense of touch, but they can’t reach a mutual understanding to agree on what exactly it is in front of them.
 This leads to accusations of dishonesty, heated tempers, and an all-out brawl.

 So why couldn’t the men agree on what the elephant looked like?
 Well, each man was touching a different part of the large mammal’s body.
 One felt the tusks; another the tail; another its ears; another its flank, and so on.
-Even though all the men encountered the same animal, they had incomplete information – and refused to seek clarification on why their impressions varied so dramatically.
-This left everyone angry, confused, and alienated.
-(Apart from the elephant, who was presumably thrilled with the impromptu massage.)
+Even though all the men encountered the same animal, they had incomplete information and refused to seek clarification on why their impressions varied so dramatically.

-This story highlights why mutual understanding is essential for any productive conversation – but especially in a negotiation.
+This story highlights why mutual understanding is essential for any productive conversation, but especially in a negotiation.
 If you can’t agree on the fundamentals, there’s a slim chance that the eventual outcome will satisfy both parties.
 Effective negotiators know the importance of being able to “playback” information from the other party.
 This helps clarify common ground, surface and clarify differences, and strengthen the relationship.

 Let’s go over a few of these “playback” techniques.